gdsbook/book/notebooks/05_choropleth.md

 Note how, in this case, we switch borderlines to black so that we can distinguish states in the lowest category from the white background.

-### Diverging Palettes
+### Diverging palettes

 A slightly different pallete from the sequential one is the so-called "diverging" values palette.
 This is useful with continuous data when one wishes to place equal emphasis on mid-range critical values as well as extremes at both ends of the distribution.
-Light colors are used to emphasize the mid-range class while dark colors with contrasting hues are used to distinguish the low and high extremes.
+Light colors are used to emphasize the mid-range class, while dark colors with contrasting hues are used to distinguish the low and high extremes.

-To illustrate this with the Mexican income data, we can derive a new variable which measures the change in a state's rank in the income distribution between 1940 to 2000:
+To illustrate this with the Mexican income data, we can derive a new variable which measures the change in a state's rank in the income distribution from 1940 to 2000:

 ```python
 # Create income-based rank table (Rank 1 is highest)